CyrilToonkit/Toonkit_Module_Base/Readme.txt

 About the compiled versions of software or plug-ins in this package:
 --------------------------------------------------------------------
-The simple fact that a file lie in this folder does not mean it's under GPL, it's only true for files originally present in the git repository (...)
+The simple fact that a file lie in this folder does not mean it's under GPL, it's only true for files originally present in the public git repositories available here : (https://github.com/CyrilToonkit/)

 To fit Maya module mechanism this folder may contain additionnal files that are merged here as a distribution of a Toonkit Module, these tools may have their specific usage conditions.